Teanet9ja/guangdong-co2emission/README.md

 # Co2 Emission In Guangdong, China.
-Demonstration of an ETL and API Processes using Co2 Emission Data of Guangdong Province in China.
+Demonstration of an ETL, API, and Data Visualization Processes using Co2 Emission Data of Guangdong Province in China.

 ![----------------------------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)